genie9090/ssm-session-client/README.md

 ## SSH with Instance Connect (Linux targets only)

 SSH over SSM with [EC2 Instance Connect](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/connect-linux-inst-eic.html) can be used via the `instance-connect` command.
-The configuration is the same as SSH above, however SSH authentication configuration is not required.
-The authentication is allowed by IAM action `ec2-instance-connect:SendSSHPublicKey`
+This configuration is similar to the SSH setup above, but SSH authentication configuration is not required.
+Authentication is managed by the IAM action `ec2-instance-connect:SendSSHPublicKey`.

-In this mode the app will try to use default public SSH keys: `id_ed25519.pub` and `id_rsa.pub`. for the temporary SSH authentication.
-Alternativelly a `ssh-public-key-file` flag can be set
+In this mode, the app will attempt to use default public SSH keys (`id_ed25519.pub` and `id_rsa.pub`) for temporary SSH authentication.
+Alternatively, you can specify a custom public key file using the `ssh-public-key-file` flag.

-**Note**: EC2 Instance connect endpoints are not available via AWS Private Link.
-Internet access or Internet Proxy will be required to use this mode.
+**Note**: EC2 Instance Connect endpoints are not available via AWS PrivateLink.
+Internet access or an Internet proxy is required to use this mode.

 ```shell
 # SSH over Session Manager with EC2 Instance Connect and default SSH keys